 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of residents who were prescribed antianxiety drugs.
-These medications are given to residents suffering from depression or anxiety.
+This indicates the percentage of residents prescribed antianxiety medications.
+These drugs are generally prescribed to residents suffering from depression and anxiety.

 Managing Depression Among Residents